 Why Trust The Spruce?

 This article was edited and researched by Cristina Sanza, a lifestyle writer specializing in home products and organization hacks.
-To keep our product picks current and help you choose the right king mattress, she reads customer reviews, third-party articles, and brand websites.
+To keep our mattress picks current and help you choose the right king mattress, she reads customer reviews, third-party articles, and brand websites.
+Our team also tests top products.